-1.6.7 Integration of the phase-space volume
+1.5.7 Integration of the phase-space volume

 galpy further supports the integration of the phase-space volume through the method integrate_dxdv, although this is currently only implemented for two-dimensional orbits (planarOrbit).
 As an example, we can check Liouville's theorem explicitly.
-We initialize the orbit and then integrate small deviations in each of the four phase-space directions
+We initialize the orbit o= Orbit(vxvv=[1.,0.1,1.1,0.])

-'''

-o= Orbit(vxvv=[1.,0.1,1.1,0.])

-'''